-As the solid state technology came in the later 1960's the COR term stayed with repeater operation.
-In addition, most modern equipment no longer had a mechanical "relay" used.
-Perhaps a more accurate term would be "Carried Operated Squelch", "Carrier Operated System" (COS) or CAS in the case of the older GE receivers.
+As the solid state technology came in the later 1960's the COR term stayed with repeater operation, even though most modern equipment no longer has a mechanical "relay" used.
+Perhaps a more accurate term would be "Carried Operated Squelch" or "Carrier Operated System" (COS).

-Both terms are correct and this gets down to semantics or content of a discussion:
+Both terms are correct and this gets down to semantics or content of a discussion

-- Modern technology used in the LMR field by amateurs and professionals alike. - Recent repeater product terminology and it's manuals. - To avoid reader confusion; since they may expect the term of "COR".
+- Modern technology used in the LMR field by amateurs and professional alike. - Recent repeater product terminology and it's manuals. - To avoid reader confusion; since they may expect the term of "COR".